What to Know Before Applying for a Mortgage

 What credit score do you need to get a mortgage?

-If you’re concerned about the interest rate you’ll pay over the term of your mortgage, you may consider buying points.
-This is a tactic that requires you to spend more money at closing, but it offers the benefit of a lower interest rate throughout the years you’re paying on the mortgage.
+If you’re concerned about the interest rate you’ll pay over the term of your mortgage, you can buy points.
+This is a tactic that requires you to spend more at closing, but it offers the benefit of a lower interest rate throughout the years you’re paying the mortgage.

-One point is the equivalent of 1% of your loan amount when buying points, so a point on a $200,000 loan would cost $2,000.
-You can choose to pay this additional amount at closing in exchange for a reduction in the interest rate, and you may purchase a percentage of a point rather than a round number.
+One point is equal to 1% of your loan amount — so, a point on a $200,000 loan would cost $2,000.
+You can choose to pay this additional amount at closing in exchange for a reduced interest rate.

 Erika Photo